 Therefore, choosing the right web hosting provider plays a big role in eCommerce websites.
 It ensures that your online business remains operational and capable of handling any surges in traffic.

 2. Customers Can’t Try the Items

-3. Customers Demand Quick Response
+3. Customers Demand Quick Responses

-4. Compulsory Sign-In Puts Customers Away
+4. Compulsory Sign-In Puts Customers Off

-5. Highly Competitive
+5. Highly Competitive Industry

 One way to differentiate yourself is to offer a unique selling proposition (UPS).
 Doing so will prevent you from having to lower the price of your products.
 In addition, implementing marketing efforts can help set you apart from the competition and establish a strong brand identity.

 7. Lack of Personal Assistance

 One of the biggest eCommerce disadvantages is that you don’t have the opportunity to discuss your items or services with your customers face to face.